 When To Keep Your Child Home

 Conjunctivitis or Pink Eye - This is highly contagious and uncomfortable.
 Symptoms might include eyes burning, itching, pink discoloration to the eye, and a whitish discharge.
 Contact your physician when symptoms are present.
-Your child will need to be symptom free or a doctor's certificate is required before returning to school.
+Your child will need to be symptom free or a doctor's note is required before returning to school.

 Cold Symptoms - Some children suffer from the common cold all winter long and a simple cold should not be a reason to miss school.
 However, should a fever develop, a bad cough, difficulty breathing, or your child becomes dehydrated you should contact your physician as those symptoms could indicate a more serious condition (i.e. Bronchitis, flu, or even pneumonia).
-If your child has one of these other conditions they should be kept home until the doctor says it is ok to return.
+If your child has one of these other conditions, they should be kept home until the doctor says it is ok to return.

 Medications at School

 Walton County Guidelines for Medication Administration at School:

 According to the provisions of Florida Statute 1006.062, and the Walton County School Board/Walton County Health Department policy for medication administration at school, there are certain guidelines we must follow when assisting students with medications.